-The following summary of certain taxation provisions under ROC law is based on current law and practice and that the 2050 Bonds will be issued, offered, sold and re-sold, directly or indirectly, to professional investors as defined under Paragraph 1 of Article 2-1 of the TPEx Rules only.
+The following summary of certain taxation provisions under ROC law is based on current law and practice and that the 2049 Bonds will be issued, offered, sold and re-sold, directly or indirectly, to professional investors as defined under Paragraph 1 of Article 2-1 of the TPEx Rules only.
 It does not purport to be comprehensive and does not constitute legal or tax advice.
-Investors (particularly those subject to special tax rules, such as banks, dealers, insurance companies and tax-exempt entities) should consult with their own tax advisers regarding the tax consequences of an investment in the 2050 Bonds.
+Investors (particularly those subject to special tax rules, such as banks, dealers, insurance companies and tax-exempt entities) should consult with their own tax advisers regarding the tax consequences of an investment in the 2049 Bonds.

-Interest on the 2050 Bonds
+Interest on the 2049 Bonds

-As the State is not a Republic of China ("ROC") statutory tax withholder, there is no ROC withholding tax on the interest or deemed interest to be paid on the 2050 Bonds.
+As the State is not a Republic of China ("ROC") statutory tax withholder, there is no ROC withholding tax on the interest or deemed interest to be paid on the 2049 Bonds.

-Payments of any interest or deemed interest under the 2050 Bonds to an ROC individual holder are not subject to ROC income tax as such payments received by him/her are not considered to be ROC sourced income.
-However, such holder must include the interest or deemed interest received in calculating his/her basic income for the purpose of calculating his/her alternative minimum tax ("AMT"), unless the sum of the interest or deemed interest and other non-ROC sourced income received by such holder and the person(s) who is (are) required to jointly file the ROC income tax return in a calendar year is below \$1 million New Taiwan Dollars ("NT\$").
+Payments of any interest or deemed interest under the 2049 Bonds to an ROC individual holder are not subject to ROC income tax as such payments received by him/her are not considered to be ROC sourced income.
+However, such holder must include the interest or deemed interest in calculating his/her basic income for the purpose of calculating his/her alternative minimum tax ("AMT"), unless the sum of the interest or deemed interest and other non-ROC sourced income received by such holder and the person(s) who is (are) required to jointly file the tax return in a calendar year is below \$1 million New Taiwan Dollars ("NT\$").
 If the amount of the AMT exceeds the annual income tax calculated pursuant to the ROC Income Basic Tax Act (also known as the AMT Act), the excess becomes such holder's AMT payable.

-ROC corporate holders must include any interest or deemed interest receivable under the 2050 Bonds as part of their taxable income and pay income tax at a flat rate of 20 per cent. (unless the total taxable income for a fiscal year is under NT\$120,000 or under), as they are subject to income tax on their worldwide income on an accrual basis.
+ROC corporate holders must include any interest or deemed interest receivable under the 2049 Bonds as part of their taxable income and pay income tax at a flat rate of 20 per cent. (however, ROC corporate holders with less than NT\$120,000 of taxable income in a fiscal year are exempt from corporate income tax, and those with less than NT\$500,000 of taxable income in 2019 are subject to corporate income tax at a rate of 19 per cent.), as they are subject to income tax on their worldwide income on an accrual basis.
 The AMT is not applicable.

-Non-ROC corporate holders are not subject to ROC income tax or AMT on any interest or deemed interest receivable or received under the 2050 Bonds.
+Non-ROC corporate holders are not subject to income tax or AMT on any interest or deemed interest receivable or received under the 2049 Bonds.

-Sale of the 2050 Bonds
+Sale of the 2049 Bonds

 In general, the sale of corporate bonds, financial bonds or other securities for public offering approved by the government of the ROC is subject to 0.1 per cent. securities transaction tax ("STT") on the transaction price.
 However, Article 2-1 of the Securities Transaction Tax Act prescribes that STT will cease to be levied on the sale of corporate bonds and financial bonds from 1 January 2010 to 31 December 2026.
-Such Article 2-1 applies, mutatis mutandis, to the sale of foreign-currency denominated bonds issued by foreign governments and approved by the government of the ROC for public offering.
-The sale of the 2050 Bonds will be exempt from STT if the sale is conducted on or before 31 December 2026; otherwise STT will be applied for the sale of the 2050 Bonds.
-Starting from 1 January 2027, any sale of the 2050 Bonds will be subject to STT at 0.1 per cent. of the transaction price, unless otherwise provided by the tax laws or other governmental orders that may be in force at that time.
+Such Article 2-1 would apply, mutatis mutandis, to the sale of bonds issued by foreign governments as approved by the government of the ROC for public offering.
+Accordingly, the sale of the 2049 Bonds will be exempt from STT if the sale is conducted on or before 31 December 2026.
+Starting from 1 January 2027, any sale of the 2049 Bonds will be subject to STT at 0.1 per cent. of the transaction price, unless otherwise provided by the tax laws or other governmental orders that may be in force at that time.